wathmihasara/ASS_4_GRP-10/README.md

   labs(title = "Length Analysis of Coding Sequences", x = "Species", y = "Sequence Length (nucleotides)") +
   theme_minimal()
 ```
-This code used to generate a box plot that visually compares the lengths of coding sequences between E. coli and Deinococcus radiodurans.
+This code is used to generate a box plot that visually compares the lengths of coding sequences between E. coli and Deinococcus radiodurans.

-# Calculating the mean and medien lengths
+# Calculating the mean and median lengths
 ```{r}
 ecoli_mean <- mean(ecoli_lengths)
 ecoli_median <- median(ecoli_lengths)